-Social Economic Environmental facilities between the District's urban wards.
+Social Economic Environmental Marked variation in the provision of community facilities between the District's urban wards.
 A decline in rural services, particularly to the west of the District.
 Importance of safeguarding the District's Local Centres in order to serve their resident populations.
 Poor access to play facilities in some urban and rural wards.
 Variation in levels of health between the District's wards.
-Need to bring empty homes within the District back into use.
+Need to bring empty homes within the District.
 The need to reduce crime within the District.
 The need to reduce drug and alcohol misuse within the District.
-Need to retain and enhance short stay parking facilities within the town centres. particularly in the most deprived ward.
+Need to retain and enhance short stay A high concentration of fuel poverty within the District, particularly in the most deprived ward.
 Lack of affordable housing choice across the District.
 Noticeably higher unemployment forming a corridor between Kidderminster and Stourport-on-Severn.
 Significant levels of congestion in some areas of the District, specifically Bridge Street, Stourport-on-Severn and the Stourport Road.
-Could have a detrimental impact on businesses locating within the Stourport Road area.
+This could have a detrimental impact on businesses locating within the Stourport Road area.
+Need to control the further development of caravan sites in the District and restrict occupancy of existing caravans.
 Need to control the further development of existing chalets within the District and their replacement with permanent dwellings.
 Need to reduce noise pollution complaints in the District.
 The need to improve the condition of SSSI habitats, particularly marshland and heathland areas.
 The need to conserve and enhance the rich variety of habitat types within the District.
 The need to protect the variety of protected species from adverse development.
 Significant residential and urban areas are at risk from flooding.
 Declining air quality within the urban areas of the District.
 To safeguard and enhance the distinctive historic environment of the District.
 The need to conserve the District's rural landscape from inappropriate development.
-Need to increase the generation and use of renewable energy within the District.
-Need to improve energy efficiency in new and existing housing stock.
-Need to reduce CO2 emissions within the District.
-Need to adapt to the present and future changes in climate that the District is experiencing.
-Need to conserve water resources and use them in a sustainable way.
-Need to reduce the total volume of waste produced and increase recycling.
-Need to focus new development on brownfield sites to preserve greenfield land and reduce the need to travel.
-Need to develop at densities greater than 30 dph in order to reduce the need to travel and preserve greenfield land.
-Impact of the Wyre Forest Schools Review on access to educational facilities and impact on travel patterns/increased journey times.
-Rapidly increasing growth in rail usage at both the District's rail interchanges.
-Need to provide safe cycle route networks to increase cycling levels within the District.
-Importance of safeguarding and enhancing the bus priority route network and the need to enhance public transport infrastructure.